 The crust is slightly chewy but should easily pull apart when you dig into it.

 It’s heavenly with a slather of soft creamy butter.
-It’s so soft and light, it will practically melt in your mouth!
+Sprinkle some salt or herbs over it if you’d like.

 You can use these gorgeous look and heavenly tasting milk rolls to serve along soups, salads, or meats, or just eat them on their own.